JoannaPicetti/METAVERSE-WORLD-GAME----Spaceship-EARTH-/README.md

-# WORLD-PEACE-GAME----SPACESHIP-EARTH-
+# WORLD-PEACE-GAME----EARTH SPACESHIP(s)
-WORLD PEACE GAME → SPACE where individuals or teams of people come and cooperate spontaneously to make the world work for 100% of Humanity through a Global Government --> Making the planet better for 100% of Humanity -->  SOLVE CLIMATE CHANGE - SOLVE INEQUALITY
+METAVERSE where individuals or teams of people come and cooperate to make the world work for 100% of Humanity through a Global Government --> to fix the hardest problems of the Planet -->  SOLVE CLIMATE CHANGE - SOLVE INEQUALITY